Updated: Feb 13, 2022

 I have also finally found a good counseling center that provides wrap around services.
 I cannot stress enough how important that is.
 I have a team of professionals that work together to help me.
 I go to two counselors, and a medication provider.
 My center also offers case management.
 A case manager can help with setting appointments, applying for disability, and finding additional services to help in other areas of your life.

 All in all, I am in a better place now.
 A place where, day by day, I am getting well.
+That is something I wish for anyone else who is struggling with depression.
+A diagnosis doesn't have to be a death sentence.
+You can get your depression under control and live a good life!

 Please know that there IS help out there if you are struggling with depression like I do!